Logo Futurismo

 @cenrada | Watching the sun at Portinho

-Located in Calheta, the ‘little harbor’ of Fajã Grande once was a fishing harbor, but now is completely turned towards leisure.
-You can swim in the Atlantic protected from the waves by the dark volcanic rocks around the pool.
+Located in Calheta, the ‘little harbor’ of Fajã Grande was once a fishing harbor, but now it is completely turned towards leisure.
+You can swim in the Atlantic, protected from the waves by the dark volcanic rocks around the pool.

 Poça dos Frades